Christopher Tsai

-Christopher Tsai (born December 20, 1974) is a Chinese-American investor and noted art collector.
+Christopher Tsai (born December 20, 1974) is a third-generation, Chinese-American investor and noted art collector.
 He is the founder of Tsai Capital Corporation, a New York-based investment management firm.

 Early life and education

-Born in Greenwich, Connecticut, to billionaire investor and philanthropist, Gerald Tsai, and model and actress, Marlyn C. Tsai, Tsai attended the Brunswick School in Greenwich, Connecticut, and graduated in 1993.
-Tsai began his career in finance at the young age of 11, working for his father, where he was tasked with analyzing investment opportunities for the Tsai family foundation.
+Born in Greenwich, Connecticut, to investor and philanthropist Gerald Tsai and model and actress Marlyn C. Tsai, Tsai was raised in a prominent family with connections to influential figures in business and real estate.
+He attended Brunswick School, a private college-preparatory school for boys in Greenwich, graduating in 1993.
+During his youth, Tsai was close with the Trump family, as his father was acquainted with Donald Trump when Trump was a Manhattan real estate mogul, and Tsai considered Donald Trump Jr. his best friend, often vacationing together.
+Tsai began his career in finance at the age of 11, working for the Tsai family foundation.
+As a teenager, he would regularly telephone Alan Courtney "Ace" Greenberg, who managed a custodian account for Tsai, to ask him why he was buying certain companies like Schlumberger.
+Tsai also had the opportunity to learn from other Wall Street CEOs like Laurence Tisch, who was his sister’s godfather.
 At age 18, Tsai studied securities analysis at the New York Institute of Finance.

 Tsai attended Vermont's Middlebury College, where he graduated with a Bachelor of Arts degree in Philosophy and International Politics and served on the Middlebury College Arts Council.

 Career

+Early investment experience

 Tsai began investing at the age of 11 when he purchased five shares of an insurance company.
 He used money he made from gardening for the investment and made a $25 profit.
 Tsai recounts he convinced the broker to waive the fee for the transaction as it was more than the profit he made from the investment.

-At the age of 16, Tsai began informally investing money for friends and business owners he knew from growing up in Connecticut.
+At the age of 16, Tsai began informally investing money for friends and business owners he knew from growing up in Greenwich.
+One of those “clients” was the owner of a Chinese restaurant who entrusted Tsai with his life savings of around $400,000.
+That early investor became one of Tsai’s first clients when he started his firm.

 Tsai launched Tsai Capital in 1997 after working as an equity analyst for Bear Stearns and interning for value investors Mario Gabelli and John A. Levin.
 Tsai credits Benjamin Graham's The Intelligent Investor and Philip Arthur Fisher's Common Stocks and Uncommon Profits as two of his influences.
-His investment approach was also influenced by Charlie Munger of Berkshire Hathaway.
+His investment approach was also strongly influenced by Charlie Munger of Berkshire Hathaway.